How To Cut Paracord Without A Knife

 Paracord (also called 550 cord) has tons of uses; this is why it’s a must-have for every prepper or survivalist.

 Very tough and very versatile, one person can have hundreds of different ways to use it and the next guy has another hundred.
-But what happens when SHTF and the only tool left in your kit is a long piece of 550 cord?
+But what happens when SHTF and the only survival tool left in your kit is a long piece of 550 cord?

 What You’ll Need: